SNUDerek/snuderek.github.com/resume.md

 **Seoul National University** (2015 – Present)
-*Master's Program in Computational Linguistics* thesis work in Korean named entity recognition using data-driven deep learning solutions
+*Master's Program in Computational Linguistics* thesis work in Korean named entity recognition

 **University of Rochester** (2006 – 2009)
 *Bachelor of Arts* magna cum laude *in Japanese Language in Culture*